-A DAC or SDAC; Tribal Lands/Tribes; California Communities Environmental Health Screening Tool (CalEnviroScreen 3.0) Classified DACs (Environmentally Disadvantaged Communities or EnvDACs); and Fringe Communities.
+A DAC or SDAC; Tribal Lands/Tribes; California Communities Environmental Health Screening Tool (CalEnviroScreen 3.0 or 4.0) Classified DACs (Environmentally Disadvantaged Communities or EnvDACs); and Fringe Communities.

 CalEPA (through the Office of Environmental Health Hazard Assessment (OEHHA)) developed a mapping tool that assesses environmental, health, and socioeconomic indicators to produce a score for each census tract in the State.
 A link to this tool can be found in the Foreword.
 Each tract receives a Pollution Burden scores (Exposures and Environmental Effects) and a Population Characteristics score (Sensitive Populations and Socioeconomic Factors).
 The average Pollution Burden and Population Characteristics scores are multiplied together to produce an overall CalEnviroScreen score.
 CalEPA designates the top 25% scoring census tracts as EnvDACs.
-Census tracts that score the highest 5% of Pollution Burden scores, but do not have an overall CalEnviroScreen score because of unreliable socioeconomic or health data, are also designated as DACs (found to be 22 census tracts in the 2018 CalEnviroScreen version 3.0).
+Census tracts that score the highest 5% of Pollution Burden scores, but do not have an overall CalEnviroScreen score because of unreliable socioeconomic or health data, are also designated as DACs (found to be 22 census tracts in the 2018 CalEnviroScreen version 3.0 or the 2022 CalEnviroScreen version 4.0).

-A Fringe Community are those communities that do not meet the established DAC, SDAC, and EDA definitions, but can show that they score in the top 25% of either the Pollution Burden or Population Characteristics score.
+A Fringe Community are those communities that do not meet the established DAC, SDAC, and EDA definitions, but can show that they score in the top 30% of either the Pollution Burden or Population Characteristics score.